Most electrical contractors do not lose money because they cannot estimate. They lose money because their estimating process is inconsistent.

 That is where a structured electrical estimating workflow makes a difference.

 A strong workflow helps your team move from drawings to final proposal in a way that is repeatable, reviewable, and easier to trust.
 And when paired with the right electrical estimating software, it becomes a system that improves both speed and accuracy.
+If you are evaluating platforms, use our 2026 electrical estimating software comparison to compare workflow, takeoff, labor, pricing, and contractor fit.

 Why Most Electrical Estimating Workflows Break Down